12 Project Management Methodologies: Your Guide

 6. Improve collaboratively.
 Teams with a shared vision can work together to achieve continuous improvement.
 These evolutions should be based on metrics and experimentation.

 If you want to limit planning and meetings and focus on continuous improvement, Kanban could be a good choice.
-It’s particularly effective in helping teams work through big backlogs or deal with frequent requests from stakeholders.
+It is particularly effective in helping teams work through big backlogs or deal with frequent requests from stakeholders.

 The Lean methodology focuses on maximising value by reducing waste and improving efficiency.
-It’s another method that came from Toyota and has expanded in popularity well beyond manufacturing.
+It is another method that came from Toyota and has expanded in popularity well beyond manufacturing.

-The Lean methodology centres on five principles, outlined in the book The Machine that Changed the World and Lean Thinking.

 1. Understand value.
 Think about value from the customer’s perspective.
 What are they willing to pay?